-Optional bus transportation is available from the Chicago, Minnesota and Indianapolis areas.
-Campers travel via comfortable, air-conditioned, washroom-equipped coach buses leaving from and returning to a central location near your home.
+Optional bus transportation is available from the Chicago for each session and from Minnesota and Indianapolis areas when possible.
+Campers travel via comfortable, airconditioned, washroom-equipped coach buses leaving from and returning to a central location near your home.
 We also occasionally use smaller buses or vans for transportation.
 You can find details about dates and times of departure and arrival on your Travel Information form.
 Spaces are limited on the bus.
 If your camper is not currently registered for the bus and you would like to reserve a space, please fill out the CampInTouch Travel Information form ASAP.
 We will make every effort to accommodate your needs but will not be able to make any changes after June 1.

-Busing costs \$100 each way, and the fees are not added to your account until after you submit your Travel Information Form.
+Busing costs \$120 each way, and the fees are not added to your account until after you submit your Travel Information Form.